 One of the things I especially liked was that the paranormal and supernatural elements were for the most part, only ever hinted at for much of the time, allowing the reader to really engage with the characters and what was happening rather than having to suspend disbelief right from the offset; by the time anything supernatural or ‘other worldly’ was overtly introduced, the author had already laid the foundations sufficiently well for the reader to accept them as a natural and essential progression of the story.
 I also liked the way the author tied up some of the loose ends, but still left more than enough scope for a sequel.
 Despite a few minor issues, an ambitious and well written book, and definitely one that I would recommend.
 Would I read any sequels?
 Absolutely yes!

-About RuddersWritingMiddle-aged man, aspiring writer, book blogger/reviewer, and author, one grown-up son and young grandson, now retired from the rail industry, actively working to develop a writing career.
+About RuddersWritingMiddle-aged man, aspiring writer, book blogger/reviewer, and author, one grown-up son and young grandson, now retired, actively working to develop a writing career.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.